QUICK ESCAPE FROM SITE

 Ensuring the safe return, repatriation and/or resettlement of trafficked persons in their home or third countries

-Drafter should include provisions on the return of trafficking victims to the country of their nationality provided that the safety of the victim may be assured including “no danger of retaliation or other harm the trafficked person could face upon returning home, such as arrest for leaving the country or working in prostitution abroad, when these are actions criminalized in the country of origin.”
+Legislation should include provisions on the return of trafficking victims to theirhome country provided that the safety of the victim may be assured, including “no danger of retaliation or other harm the trafficked person could face upon returning home, such as arrest for leaving the country or working in prostitution abroad, when these are actions criminalized in the country of origin.”
 (See: UNODC Model Law Against Trafficking in Persons, Art.
 32, 2009)

 The mandate to ensure safe return is contained in both the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights and should be read in conjunction with the mandate against statelessness.
 If a trafficking victim is not allowed safe return, the victim is effectively rendered stateless and denied the protection of that country.
 (See: UNHCR Guidelines on International Protection: The application of Article 1A(2) of the 1951 Convention and/or 1967 Protocol relating to the Status of Refugees to victims of trafficking and persons at risk of being trafficked, Section III(43), 15, 2006)